asynkron/gam-web/src/docs/dotnet/Behaviors.md

 # Behaviors

 Actors can change their behavior at any time.
-This is achieved through the Behavior plugin included with the core Proto.Actor library.
+This is achieved through the Behavior class included with the core Proto.Actor library.
 We're going to use the example of modelling a light bulb to demonstrate this:

 ```csharp
 public class LightBulb : IActor